Animal Technical Rescue

 Technical rescue team locations throughout the state of Florida: http://www.laern.org/us/fl.html

-Owners with a horse, cow or other livestock in a technical rescue situation should contact their city or county 911 for assistance.
+Owners with an animal in a technical rescue situation should contact their city or county 911 for assistance.
 Alachua County has Deputies trained in responding to these types of incidents, and they have a working relationship with the VETS team for additional assistance.
 Other surrounding county dispatchers can request the VETS team through mutual aid, and should contact the Alachua County Sheriff’s Dispatch, which has the contact information for the VETS team.
 The VETS team will respond in the assistance of local fire or police/sheriff – it does not respond independently.

 The VETS team is a volunteer/grant/donation funded resource to the greater Gainesville/Ocala community, and requests donations in support of its responses to ensure this resource remains available ( https://www.uff.ufl.edu/onlinegiving/FundDetail.asp?FundCode=013175 ).